jtod/Sigma16/docs/src/userguide/userguide.md

   letter.

-The object language has seven statements: module, org, data, import, export, relocate, and metadata.
+The object language has seven statements: module, org, data, import, export, and relocate.
 Some of these are related to corresponding statements in assembly language, but their syntax is different and in some cases they may contain different information.

-### Object module statement
+### module statement

-### Object org statement
+### org  statement

-### Object data statement
+### data statement

-### Object import statement
+### import statement

-### Object export statement
+### export statement

-### Object relocate statement
+### relocate statement

 The relocate statement specifies a list of addresses of words that must be relocated.
 Suppose the value x is specified in a relocate